rjmags1/slack-clone/docs/design.md

 <h1><a id="top" href="#top">Slack-Clone Design</a></h1>

 # TODO:
-- decompose how interactions with Persistence Service in terms of Entity components
-- review graphql schema
-- decompose API service in terms of components - query analysis middleware? user-centric authorization? resolver efficiency?
 - decompose how Realtime service will communicate with frontend
   - Get specific about the features the Realtime service will be responsible for - messages, notifications, people signing in and out of workspaces, etc.
   - What functions will the frontend be able to invoke on the Realtime service, and vice versa?
 Where will the frontend Realtime logic live, how will it integrate with the Relay Store?
   - What will the Realtime service look like in terms of components - hubs, groups, etc.?
+  - Testing?
+- decompose how WebClient Service will be implemented
+  - Components that will be used in controllers
+  - webpack features/general plan
+  - testing?
-- Testing
+- Non-Unit Testing
   - Automation/Github Actions?
-Unit testing?
 Integration/E2E?
-Libraries involved?
-- Review data model
-- Review component tree
+Libraries?
 - Write out Relay query fragments
+- Review data model, graphql schema, component tree, general review of this document
 - Make implementation plan and start implementing
-    - Very specific about the first few steps/phases can be vague about the rest
+    - Very specific about the first few steps/phases can be vague about the rest.
+Start out with setting up the EF model and getting a DDL migration working.
+Write test data generation script.

 <hr>